-Upland Pioneers: Future Aspirations, moral imaginaries and emerging religiosities in (mainland) Southeast Asia.
-Special issue co-edited with Oliver Tappe.
+Upland Pioneers: Aspiration, Future-Making and Emerging Elites in Upland Southeast Asia.
+Special issue in Social Anthropology/Anthropologie Sociale.
+Co-edited with Oliver Tappe.

 Being a Parent in the Field.
 Implications and Challenges of Accompanied Fieldwork.
 Bielefeld: Transcript.
 Co-edited with Fabienne Braukmann, Michaela Haug and Katja Metzmacher.

 Introduction: Being a Parent in the Field.
 Theoretical and Methodological Implications of Accompanied Fieldwork with the Family.
 In Being a Parent in the Field.
 Implications and Challenges of Accompanied Fieldwork edited by Fabienne Braukmann, Michaela Haug, Katja Metzmacher and Rosalie Stolz, Bielefeld: Transcript.

 Falling in and out of sync.
 Relative immersive processes and immersive processes with relatives in a Khmu village.
 In Being a Parent in the Field.
 Implications and Challenges of Accompanied Fieldwork edited by Fabienne Braukmann, Michaela Haug, Katja Metzmacher and Rosalie Stolz, Bielefeld: Transcript.

 A Few Impression of Doing Fieldwork on Kinship and Sociality Among the Khmu Yuan in Northern Laos.
 In a.r.t.e.s.
 Jahrbuch 2014/2015, pp. 106-113.